Famous Food of Rajasthan

 1).
 Dal Bati & Churma

 No wedding or occasion in Rajasthan is complete without the iconic Dal Bati & Churma.
 This traditional Rajasthani dish is widely available across the state.
-Despite the fact that it is difficult to prepare, it is cooked in almost every home in Rajasthan.
+Even though it is difficult to prepare, it is cooked in almost every home in Rajasthan.
 Bati is round wheat balls that are either fried or roasted in a traditional charcoal oven.
 On the outside, they’re crunchy, yet on the inside, they’re soft.
 So, how do you go about eating them?
 They are broken into little pieces and dipped in spicy dal (lentil curry) and ghee (clarified butter).
 The Baati soaked in dal can be eaten with your fingers (the traditional way) or with a spoon.
 Churma is mostly served alongside Dal Bati.
 This delectable dessert is made by crumbling Batis and liberally sprinkling them with nuts, saffron, cardamoms, and sugar/jaggery.

 2).
 Gatte ki Sabzi